yeti-switch/doc/docs/en/yeti-ui.rst

     Relay UPDATE
         Transparent relay of SIP UPDATE between call legs.
     Suppress early media
-	Allows to send 180 Ringing message without SDP to LegA when recieved 180/183 with SDP from LegB of gateway.
+	Allows to send 180 Ringing message without SDP to LegA when received 180/183 with SDP from LegB of gateway.
     Fake 180 timer
         Allows to set up timer for 183 SIP messages with SDP.
 If there is no 183 message during this timer, SEMS would send 180 message forsibly.
     Transit headers from origination